Configuration File Reference

 _select_data — Object#

-This key defines which data is available to populate Select and Multiselect inputs at a given level of the configuration cascade.
+This key defines defines fixed data sets to populate Select and Multiselect inputs at a given level of the configuration cascade.

 This key has no default.
 If undefined at higher levels of the configuration cascade, _select_data will default to any values configured in the CloudCannon configuration file.